stokito/fortress-lang/README.txt

 or:
     a = array[\T\](size).fill(fn (index:ZZ32) => ...)

-At the moment to create a non-0-indexed array you need to create a correctly-sized 0-indexed array as described above, then use the shift(newlower) method to shift the lower index.
+At the moment, to create a non-0-indexed array you need to create a correctly-sized 0-indexed array as described above, then use the shift(newlower) method to shift the lower index.
 Thus, to create an nxn 1-indexed array you can do something like this: